librato/librato-rack/README.md

 By default you can use `LIBRATO_USER` and `LIBRATO_TOKEN` to pass your account data to the middleware.
 While these are the only required variables, there are a few more optional environment variables you may find useful.

-* `LIBRATO_SOURCE` - the default source to use for submitted metrics.
-If this is not set, hostname of the executing machine will be the default source
+* `LIBRATO_TAGS` - the default tags to use for submitted metrics.
+Format is comma-separated key=value pairs, e.g. `region=us-east,az=b`.
+If not set, `host` of the executing machine is detected and set as default tag
 * `LIBRATO_SUITES` - manage which metrics librato-rack will report.
 See more in [metrics suites](#metric-suites).
 * `LIBRATO_PREFIX` - a prefix which will be prepended to all metric names
 * `LIBRATO_LOG_LEVEL` - see logging section for more